wbqd/hipr.handong.edu/xhddlfrhkvudghk/wp-content/plugins/google-captcha/readme.txt

 * NEW : Ability to add Google Captcha into standard forms was added.

 == Upgrade Notice ==

+= V1.12 =
+The Bulgarian language file is added.
+We added the check of the "allow_url_fopen" option in PHP settings.
+We added style for forms that use captcha v2.

+= V1.11 =
+New Google Captcha version is added.
+We fixed the bug with displaying Google Captcha on the multisite register form.
+We fixed the bug with multilanguage plugin.
+We updated all functionality for wordpress 4.1.

+= V1.10 =
+We updated url and key names for Google Api.

+= V1.09 =
+We fixed the bug with joint displaying Google reCaptcha and Captcha.
+We fixed the bug with wrong answers in custom forms.
+We fixed the bug with login redirect.

+= V1.08 =
+The Spanish language file is added.
+Bug with multisite was fixed.
+Bug with user`s login was fixed.
+Bug when Contact Form submit was fixed.

 = V1.07 =
 The Chinese (Traditional) language file is added.